Landmine Press: Muscle Worked, Benefits, Form

 4. Side To Side Landmine Press

-It’s somewhat similar to an incline press in that regard, as you are pressing up at an angle.
+It’s similar to an incline press in that regard, since you’re pressing upwards at an angle.

 1. Take a kneeling position in front of the landmine and hold the barbell collar with your palms on each side.

-2. Make sure the bottom of your palm is slightly on the underside of the barbell’s collar.
+2. Ensure the bottom of your palm is slightly on the underside of the barbell’s collar.

 3. Squeeze your hands together, then press the barbell upwards, focusing on contracting your pecs to power the movement.